ujwaldhakal/golang-protobuf/Readme.md

 ## Use Protobuf with Go

 This example demonstrates on how to use [Protobuf](https://developers.google.com/protocol-buffers) with Go.
+Visit [this link](https://ujwaldhakal.medium.com/how-to-use-protobuf-on-go-5970f950dbc6) to read more in detail

 ### Installation